The Tyrant Falls in Love: Production

 The Tyrant Falls in Love was initially licensed in the US by DramaQueen, but had an extremely rocky road to English-language distribution.
 DramaQueen initially announced at Otakon 2006 but due to financial difficulties, the book was never released.
 In early 2008, DramaQueen announced that it was reorganizing and would bring The Tyrant Falls in Love into print imminently.
 However, after repeated delays and at least two official publication dates, the series remained unpublished.
 The series was available in scanlation, but DramaQueen issued cease and desist orders.

-At the 2009 Yaoi-Con, Juné announced they had acquired the license and would be releasing volume 1 in Summer of 2010.
+At the 2009 Yaoi-Con, Juné announced they had acquired the license and would be releasing volume 1 in Q3 2010.

 In May 2011, Takanaga announced that she was ending the series, but would draw at least one more volume of extra stories based on the manga and a sequel series featuring Morinaga's brother Kunihiro.
-But in November 2012 Takanaga announced she had decided to continue the series from where it left off.
-Although it would be at a slower pace.
+But in November 2012, Takanaga announced she had decided to continue the series from where it left off, although it would be at a slower pace.